This chapter has been published in the book

 Gorgias was famous as a rhetorician, and it was on the subject

-of rhetoric that Socrates cross-examined him.
-Knowing his tendency
+that Socrates cross-examined him.

-to make speeches, Socrates asked him if he was willing to keep
+to make speeches, Socrates asked him

-his answers short.
 As they proceeded, Socrates said he was pleased

-with the brevity of Gorgias' answers.
-He also indicated that he
+with the brevity of Gorgias’ answers.

-was very careful not to take for granted what the answers of the
+was very careful not to take for granted

-other person would be; but he always waited for the response and
+other person would be; but he always waited for the response

 occasionally repeated a simple question, not to gain a contradiction,

 but so that the argument could move consecutively.
-He did not

 wish to get into a habit of anticipating the other's thoughts,

-but he preferred that the person develop one's own views in one's
+but he preferred that the person develop one’s own views

-own way, whatever they may be.126 This openness in Socrates was
+in one’s own way, whatever they may be.126

-also important and was sometimes overlooked, perhaps because the
+also important and was sometimes overlooked,

 written texts do not change like live situations.